The Precinct Committeeman Strategy – 3 Steps

 In a nutshell, this is what every conservative — including you, dear reader — needs to do ASAP:

 - Contact your county Republican Party Committee, find out when and where it or your local district Party Committee meets (terminology varies from state to state), and attend the meeting.
+If your county committee is not listed at State Information, do this internet search: [your county name] county Republican committee.
+In CT and MA, search on the name of your city or town instead of your county name.)

 - Introduce yourself.
 Be friendly, polite, and low key.
 The current officers may be wary of outsiders.
 Ask if a vacant precinct committeeman position exists for your precinct and volunteer to be appointed to fill it.
 If no vacancy currently exists (extremely unlikely), volunteer to be a “helper” for the existing precinct committeemen.